Universal Transverse Mercator coordinate system

+The Universal Transverse Mercator (UTM) is a projected coordinate system based on the transverse Mercator map projection of the Earth spheroid.
+Its parameters vary by nation or region or mapping system.

-The Universal Transverse Mercator (UTM) is a map projection system for assigning coordinates to locations on the surface of the Earth.
-Like the traditional method of latitude and longitude, it is a horizontal position representation, which means it ignores altitude and treats the earth as a perfect ellipsoid.
-However, it differs from global latitude/longitude in that it divides earth into 60 zones and projects each to the plane as a basis for its coordinates.
+It assigns plane coordinates to locations on the surface of the Earth.
+Like the geographic coordinate system (latitude and longitude), it is a horizontal position representation, which means it ignores altitude and treats the earth surface as an oblate ellipsoid.
+However, it differs from latitude/longitude in that it divides earth into 60 zones and projects each to the plane as a basis for its coordinates.
 Specifying a location means specifying the zone and the x, y coordinate in that plane.
-The projection from spheroid to a UTM zone is some parameterization of the transverse Mercator projection.
-The parameters vary by nation or region or mapping system.

 Most zones in UTM span 6 degrees of longitude, and each has a designated central meridian.
 The scale factor at the central meridian is specified to be 0.9996 of true scale for most UTM systems in use.